Cognita

-Cognita is a global private schools group which owns and operates schools throughout the United Kingdom, Hong Kong, Singapore, Dubai, India, Spain, Italy, Switzerland, Thailand, Vietnam, Brazil, Colombia, Chile, Mexico and the United States.
-According to Cognita, its schools deliver 12 different curricula: National, International Baccalaureate, American (including American Education Reaches Out - Common Core Plus and Advanced Placement), Australian, Spanish, Chilean, Colombian, Mexican, Indian, Swiss, Italian and Brazilian.
+Cognita is a global private schools group which owns and operates schools throughout various countries.
+The group has over 100 schools and employs over 21,000 staff and teaches 95,000 students across 17 countries.
+Cognita schools teach 13 different curricula, namely National, International Baccalaureate, American (including American Education Reaches Out – Common Core Plus and Advanced Placement), Australian, Spanish, Chilean, Colombian, Greek, Mexican, Indian, Swiss, Italian, and Brazilian.

 Cognita was founded by the late Chris Woodhead, previously Her Majesty's Chief Inspector of Schools in England.
-According to Cognita, it employs 15,000 staff and educates over 75,000 children.
-Jacobs Holding is the majority owner and the Jacobs Foundation is the sole economic beneficiary of the firm's investments.

-The Group Chief Executive Officer of Cognita is Frank Maassen.

 History

 Cognita was formed in October 2004 by its founder management team and Englefield Capital, a private equity firm, now called Bregal Capital, and its former chairman, Sir Chris Woodhead, the former Chief Inspector of Schools in England.
 From 2004 Cognita started operating its first school, Quinton House School in Northampton.
 Later in 2004, Cognita acquired the Asquith Court Group, bringing a further 18 schools into the group.
 From 2004 until 2007, they continued to buy independent schools within the UK.

 In 2007, Cognita spread internationally acquiring schools in Spain and Singapore.
 Cognita established its first school from inception in 2009, Stamford American International School in Singapore.
 Also in this year, a group of three international schools were purchased in Thailand.
 Schools in Vietnam joined Cognita in 2011, and in 2012, Cognita bought their first school in South America, in Brazil.

 In August 2012, Cognita questioned the financial viability of its Ffynone House School in Swansea.
 Following lobbying and negotiation by parents and staff of the school, Cognita agreed to surrender the school to its lessor, Ffynone House School charitable trust, from which Cognita had leased the school.
 Cognita paid the trust £535,000 as a surrender sum and 10 years rent in advance of £270,000 and the school continues to operate with an operating surplus.

 On 6 May 2013, the formerly majority British-owned company Cognita agreed to be invested in by the American private equity firm KKR Kohlberg Kravis Roberts L.P.
 In June 2013, Cognita expanded its network of Latin American schools through a partnership with Desarrollos Educacionales (DDEE), a Chilean private schools group operating nine national curriculum day schools under the Pumahue and Manquecura brands.

 In April 2014, Cognita transferred ownership of Ferndale Preparatory School, Faringdon, Oxfordshire, to Ferndale Preparatory School Limited, a parent-led consortium.
 This filed for administration on 22 July 2016 due to lack of pupil numbers and funding issues, leaving staff redundant.
 In December 2014, Cognita acquired Instituto GayLussac in Niteroi, Brazil.